cfengine/documentation/guide/introduction.markdown

 CFEngine continually monitors all of the hosts in real-time, and should the system’s current state begin to drift away from the intended state then CFEngine will automatically take corrective action to bring everything back into compliance.

-See Also: [Policy and Promises Overview][Policy and Promises Overview]
+See Also: [Writing Policy and Promises][Writing Policy and Promises]

 ## CFEngine Policy Servers and Hosts ##